Osmotic pressure between arbitrarily charged surfaces: a revisited approach: Introduction

-In planar geometry, the electrostatic potential, $\Psi(Z)$, varies along a single direction, taken here to be the $Z$ coordinate.
+Consider a planar electrostatic setup, where two infinitely large, flat surfaces are aligned along the $x\,y$-plane and bound an ionic solution. \ra{Generally, surface charges are distributed heterogeneously~\cite{Patchy}, but as a convenient approximation, the surface-charge density can be modeled as constant.} Between two such homogeneously charged surfaces, the electrostatic potential, $\Psi(Z)$, varies along the normal direction to the bounding surfaces, taken here to be the $Z$ coordinate.
 Equation~(\ref{eq1}) can then be integrated analytically once, leading to \be -\frac{\eps}{8\pi}\Psi'^2+2 n_b \kbt \cosh \left(\frac{e \Psi}{\kbt}\right)=P, \ee where $\Psi'=\D\Psi/\D Z$.
-The integration constant, $P$, is the pressure in the electrolyte solution~\cite{Safinyabook,Dan09,Maggs16}, and is a constant throughout the solution.
+The integration constant, $P$, is the pressure in the electrolyte solution~\cite{Dan09,Maggs16}, and is a constant throughout the solution.
 The first term on the left-hand-side of Eq.~(\ref{eq2}) is the electrostatic contribution to the pressure, as given by the Maxwell stress tensor, and the second term is the van 't Hoff ideal gas contribution.

 Evaluating Eq.~(\ref{eq2}) at the charged surface bounding the ionic solution leads to a relation between the surface charge, surface potential and pressure, known as the Grahame equation.
-On a broader scope, it is related to the contact theorem~\cite{Safinyabook,Grahame47} that exceeds the validity of the PB theory and is considered to be exact~\cite{Henderson81,Evans99,Dean03}.
-For a single surface in contact with the electrolyte solution, the electrostatic potential and electric field decay to zero far away from the surface.
+On a broader scope, it is related to the contact theorem~\cite{Safinyabook,Grahame47} that exceeds the validity of the PB theory and is considered to be exact~\cite{Henderson81,Evans99,Dean03} \ra{for systems that are translationally invariant in the $x\,y$-plane.} For a single surface in contact with the electrolyte solution, the electrostatic potential and electric field decay to zero far away from the surface.
 Evaluating the pressure at such large distances yields the bulk van 't Hoff term, $P_b=2n_b\,\kbt$.
 On the other hand, when two surfaces bound an electrolyte solution, the bulk conditions are not met within the finite system, leading to a pressure difference between the bounded solution and the bulk one, $P_{\rm osm}=P-P_b$.
 This pressure difference is the {\it osmotic pressure}, $P_{\rm osm}$, and it depends on the inter-surface separation, $D$, and the electrostatic boundary conditions.